-- 123. While Recital (143) refers to the possibility of persons directly and individually concerned by a decision of the EDPB bringing an action for annulment before the CJEU, the position on standing will ultimately be assessed by the CJEU in light of the conditions provided for in Article 263 TFEU. - 124.
-An action for annulment before the Court of Justice does not suspend the effects of the decision of the EDPB.
+123. An action for annulment before the Court of Justice does not suspend the effects of the decision of the EDPB130.
 The competent SAs will therefore still have to comply with the decision of the EDPB adopted on the basis of Article 65(1)(a) GDPR, notwithstanding the appeal.
 This is without prejudice to the right to effective judicial remedy by the controller or processor at national level in accordance with Article 78 GDPR.